Activision/USDShellExtension/BUILDING.md

 `boost.props`

 Boost is required for Boost.Python.
 It is used to build a python extension module.
-The boost compilation must much the version of MSVC and python used by the shell extension.
+The boost compilation must match the version of MSVC and Python used by the shell extension.

 #### Python

 `python.props`

-Currenmtly only Python 3.4 or higher is supported by the shell extension.
-This is currently due to UsdThumbnail.py requiring importlib spec.loader.exec_module.
+Currently only Python 2.7, 3.6, and 3.7 are supported.
+The USD SDK does not currently support Python 3.8+ on Windows.

 #### USD SDK